-SYSTEMA’s experts have empowered manufacturers with tools for visibility, optimization, and efficiency for over 25 years.
+SYSTEMA’s experts have empowered manufacturers with tools for visibility, optimization, and efficiency for 30 years.
 We are keenly aware that manufacturing IIoT projects often fail due to the dynamics and the complexity of the environment.
-Our IIoT projects succeed as a result of more than 25 years of expertise in factory control and automation which is built into the design and implementation of the IIoT solutions we deliver.
+Our IIoT projects succeed as a result of 30 years of expertise in factory control and automation which is built into the design and implementation of the IIoT solutions we deliver.

 SYSTEMA IIoT enables manufacturers to quickly instrument tools across a wide range of sensor modalities such as vibration, temperature, pressure, power consumption, acceleration, noise level, and many more.
 By providing a toolbox to enable a proof of concept – often within days – we provide a fast-track to IIoT solutions as a basis for condition monitoring, predictive maintenance, failure detection, and more.

 Our IIoT solutions are necessarily customized, as it is unlikely to find an off-the-shelf solution that fits the exact specifications for your use case.
 SYSTEMA excels by providing a tools-centric, data-driven, flexible IIoT stack to model and realize even advanced use cases.
 Complemented with machine learning and cutting-edge signal processing techniques, we can model, track and monitor equipment in the most complex manufacturing settings.